SebastianoFazzino/number-game/README.md

 - **Gameplay**:
     1. Players send a number between 1 and 100 along with a bet amount.
     2. The server generates a random number in the same range.
-    3. If the player's number is greater than the generated number, the win is calculated as: `bet * (99 / (100 - generatedNumber))`.
+    3. If the player's number is greater than the generated number, the win is calculated as: `bet * (99 / selectedNumber)`.
     4. The server returns the generated number, win status, and the amount won.

 ### REST API